Liberal Democratic League of Ukraine: World policy

 LDLU became the first organization in Ukraine that established contacts with leaders of the Umbrella Movement, namely, with Joshua Wong and 21 deputies of the Legislative Council of Hong Kong, Nathan Law and Baggio Leung activists Oscar Lai, Alex Chow, Derek Lam and other members of party Demosistō.
-The aim of the cooperation to provide information about the Ukrainian political situation in Hong Kong and inform Ukrainians about the Hong Kong political crisis of 2014–2017.
+The cooperation aims to provide information about the Ukrainian political situation in Hong Kong and inform Ukrainians about the Hong Kong political crisis of 2014–2017.